ACD 507–05: Academic Professional Probationary Appointments

 Notification of Termination

-Academic professionals who will not be retained or who receive a terminal appointment will be notified in writing by the executive vice president and provost of the university.
+Academic professionals who will not be retained or who receive a terminal appointment will be notified in writing by the provost of the university.

 |Note:||Decisions on nonretention are not restricted to the years of the probationary reviews; they may be made in any year during the probationary period.